terra-money/mantlemint/README.md

 # WS Endpoint; used to sync live block as soon as they are available through RPC websocket
 WS_ENDPOINTS=ws://rpc1:26657/websocket,ws://rpc2:26657/websocket \

+# Name of mantlemint.db, akin to application.db for core
+MANTLEMINT_DB=mantlemint \

 # Name of indexer db
 INDEXER_DB=indexer \